apphp/awesome-php-ml/README.md

 - [Build Your Own LLM in PHP (GitBook)](https://apphp.gitbook.io/build-your-own-llm-in-php/) – Guide to building an LLM from scratch in PHP

 ---

+## License

+This list is licensed under the MIT License – see LICENSE for details.

 ## Contributing